Create your own interactive website – Learn how to use WordPress – 5-hour Starter Course held in Dublin

 What will you know and have after the course:

 You will have your own free WordPress.com account set up, know how to change themes and widgets in your sidebar, and how to create posts on your blog and static pages like on a normal website.
 You will be able to upload photos to your posts and pages, create galleries and slide shows out of them, use the visual editor, and create a navigation bar, categories and tags.
-You will also know how to edit images for the web, change your personal settings, allow or disallow comments and how to fight spam.
+You will also learn how to use the new block editor ‘Gutenberg and how to edit images for the web, change your personal settings, allow or disallow comments and how to fight spam.

 To see some feedback from former participants please see our Feedback page.